Dan-wanna-M/kbnf/README.md

 [![PyPI](https://img.shields.io/pypi/v/kbnf.svg)](https://pypi.python.org/pypi/kbnf)
 ![CI](https://github.com/Dan-wanna-M/kbnf/actions/workflows/CI.yml/badge.svg)

 This crate provides a constrained decoding engine which ensures that a language model's output adheres strictly to the format defined by KBNF (Koishi's BNF), an enhanced variant of EBNF.
-KBNF includes features that enhance usability, notably embeddable regular expressions and more flexible exceptions.
+KBNF includes features that enhance usability, notably embeddable regular expressions.

 If you are interested in the design and implementation behind this crate, you may want to check out [my blog](https://dan-wanna-m.github.io/blog/).